US Supreme Court gives Turkey's Halkbank another chance to avoid charges | Law-Order

 US Supreme Court gives Turkey's Halkbank another chance to avoid charges

+The court's majority ordered the Manhattan-based 2nd U.S. Circuit Court of Appeals to reconsider Halkbank's effort to dismiss the case, but ruled out the bank's contention that was is protected under a 1976 U.S. law called the Foreign Sovereign Immunities Act (FSIA).
+Halkbank, an entity owned by the Turkish government, was charged in New York in 2019 and has pleaded not guilty to bank fraud, money laundering and conspiracy charges over its alleged use of money servicers and front companies in Iran, Turkey and the United Arab Emirates to evade U.S. sanctions.

-The U.S. Supreme Court on Wednesday bolstered a bid by Turkey's state-owned lender Halkbank to avoid criminal charges in the United States for allegedly helping Iran evade American economic sanctions.
-The justices in a 7-2 decision threw out a lower court's ruling that had allowed the prosecution to proceed.
-The court's majority, while rejecting a key defense mounted by Halkbank, ordered the Manhattan-based 2nd U.S. Circuit Court of Appeals to reconsider the bank's effort to dismiss the case.
+The U.S. Supreme Court on Wednesday gave Turkey's state-owned lender Halkbank another chance to avoid criminal charges in the United States for allegedly helping Iran evade American economic sanctions, but rejected a key defense mounted by the bank.
+The justices in a 7-2 decision threw out a lower court's ruling that had let the prosecution proceed.
+The court's majority ordered the Manhattan-based 2nd U.S. Circuit Court of Appeals to reconsider Halkbank's effort to dismiss the case, but ruled out the bank's contention that was is protected under a 1976 U.S. law called the Foreign Sovereign Immunities Act (FSIA).

 Halkbank, an entity owned by the Turkish government, was charged in New York in 2019 and has pleaded not guilty to bank fraud, money laundering and conspiracy charges over its alleged use of money servicers and front companies in Iran, Turkey and the United Arab Emirates to evade U.S. sanctions.
 Halkbank shares surged 10% on the Istanbul stock exchange after the decision.
 Shares in Vakifbank, another Turkish state bank, jumped 9.9% and the bourse's banking index climbed more than 4%.